 • Terms of eviction.

-Step #6: Market your property.
+Step #6: Market your property:

-That’s one of the most important steps in the guide on how to rent out a house.
+This is one of the most important steps in the guide on how to rent out a house.
 Focus on marketing to find the right tenants and get the best profit from your property.

 Start by taking a good look at your house and what stands out about it.
 People pay attention to appliances such as a dishwasher and a dryer.
 Include things that make your property stand out in the listings.
 Vaulted ceilings, stainless steel appliances, maple furniture, granite, a big fireplace – all of these can make your property more appealing to tenants.
 You have air conditioning?
 Make sure you point that out.
 A big yard or a spacious garage?
 Don’t forget to include pictures of them.
 Put pictures of all the rooms in the property in the listing, as well as photos of the front of the house.
 Don’t talk about the house only – if it’s a family house, mention the schools or parks nearby.
 If you’re renting out an apartment in a busy area, talk about the local social scene, the clubs, and the restaurants, and try to market the property to young people who like to have fun.
 And most importantly – get creative with the descriptions and the pictures!
 You need to make your listing stand out.